curl/wcurl/wcurl.md

 ## Disable curl's URL globbing parser
 so **{}** and **\[\]** characters in URLs are not treated specially.

+## Percent-decode the resulting filename

+## Use \'index.html\' as the default filename
+if there's none in the URL

 # OPTIONS

 ## --curl-options=\<CURL_OPTIONS\>

 Specify extra options to be passed when invoking curl.
 May be specified more than once.

+## -o, -O, --output, --output=\<PATH\>

+Use the provided output path instead of getting it from the URL.
+If multiple URLs are provided, all files will have the same name with a number appended to the end (curl \>= 7.83.0).
+If this option is provided multiple times, only the last value is considered.

+## --no-decode-filename

+Do not perform any percent-decoding of the resulting filename.

 ## --dry-run